 When making a right-hand turn, many people only look left.
 But if you’re turning right onto a two-lane road, you should also look right and make sure a car is not using your lane to pass.
 It may sound like a small thing, but this extra second could help avoid a head-on collision.

-There are many complicated algorithms that all find one simple truth: Speeding doesn’t save significant time.
+There are many complicated algorithms that all reveal one simple truth: Speeding doesn’t save significant time.
 But it can eat up your fuel efficiency, put you at risk of a ticket and even increase your chances of having a crash.
 The NHTSA reported that 19 percent of road fatalities involved speeding in 2020.
 So observe posted speed limits and ease off the gas a bit.

 As an OnStar Member, you have the ability to act as a Good Samaritan when you see somebody else having difficulty on the road — even if they’re not an OnStar Member.
-Whether you see something as minor as a stray animal on the roadway or a flooded road, or as serious as a vehicle crash or downed power line, simply push the red Emergency button*16a to report the issue.
+Whether you see something as minor as a stray animal on the roadway or a flooded road or as serious as a vehicle crash or downed power line, simply push the red Emergency button* to report the issue.
 Read how one OnStar Member acted as a Good Samaritan on the road.